 Weight & Portability

 The 21W from Anker is incredibly lightweight for its capabilities.
-Once for ounce, the panel is miles above the other 20W panels, and even outdoes some of the panels of smaller capacities.
+Once for ounce, the panel is miles above the other 20W panels and even outdoes some of the panels of smaller capacities.
 Only a few panels weigh in lighter than the Anker on the scale.
 The Renogy 5W, Anker 15W, and the Nekteck 14W are the only three panels that outdid the 21W Anker by weight.

 For being a tri-fold panel with a large surface area of cells, the 21W is small and sleek.
-When folded, the width of the panel is about the size of a thin book or a magazine.
+When folded, the width is about the size of a thin book or a magazine.
 Surprisingly, it is no thicker than the Anker 15W, even though it has one more panel.
 These are some of the main reasons the 21W from Anker wins our Editors' Choice Award this year.
 It is not only reasonably priced, but it is lightweight, durable, and extremely portable.

 This panel is a great choice for charging multiple devices, efficient charging, and portability.
-It really is a jack-of-all-trades.
+It is a jack-of-all-trades.
 If you are willing to spend the money, this panel takes care of most charging needs with room to spare.
 Even on partially cloudy days, the 21W from Anker will still deliver some charge to your devices.
 For groups traveling together or for a single traveler who needs to have many devices charged, the 21W is a great option.

-As we continued to learn throughout the testing period, the larger watt panels provide a bit of relief from the stress of trying to charge devices using solar technology.
-Since there are already so many external factors involved, like weather, cloud cover, wind, sun orientation, and time, it is nice to have the small buffer of having as many high efficiency solar cells exposed to the sun as possible.
+As we continued to learn throughout the testing period, the more extensive watt panels provide a bit of relief from the stress of trying to charge devices using solar technology.
+Since there are already so many external factors involved, like weather, cloud cover, wind, sun orientation, and time, it is nice to have the small buffer of having as many high-efficiency solar cells exposed to the sun as possible.
 We found that we spent less time fiddling with the orientation of panels like the 21W from Anker or the PowerGreen 20W because they were already capturing more power on their own than the smaller capacity panels were capable of, even with lots of adjustment.
-It was for these reasons that we were sold on the*21W from Anker** after a few weeks in the field.
+It was for these reasons that we were sold on the21W from Anker after a few weeks in the field.

 The price of the 21W from Anker varies online from $100 to $50, so the value depends greatly on what deal you can score.
 However, the list price is $100.
 This is an incredible product for the price, and even at $100, you'll be getting a panel that will be effective for a long time.
 Over the years, solar panel technology has been improving and becoming more and more efficient.
-This is great for us consumers, and another benefit of its increasing popularity is the prices for decent products has gone down overall.
+Technology is great for us consumers, and yet another benefit of its increasing popularity is the prices for decent products has gone down overall.
 That means products like the Anker 21W are more affordable, making this panel a great option, even on the upper end of the price scale.

 As our Editors' Choice Award winner, the Powerport 21W does it all.
 It is well made, light, and compact.
 It can also carry its weight as a charging powerhouse.
-Its efficient when charging one or more devices, and can recover its charge even after being shaded for a few minutes.
+It's efficient when charging one or more devices, and can recover its charge even after being shaded for a few minutes.
 The panel also works decently well on overcast days, whereas some of the lower wattage panels could not keep a charge going when clouds were overhead.
 A larger watt panel means faster charge times, less interruption, and a more stable supply of power.
 After trying such a large range of panels, we realized that in this case, the larger the wattage makes a big difference after all.
-The Anker Powerport 21W is a great all around panel for a reasonable price, making it our Editors' Choice Award winner.
+The Anker Powerport 21W is a great all-around panel for a reasonable price, making it our Editors' Choice Award winner.

 — Jane Jackson